List of Home and Away characters introduced in 2005

 Home and Away is an Australian soap opera.
 The following is a list of characters that first appeared in 2005, by order of appearance.
 They were all introduced by the show's series producer Julie McGuaran.
 The 18th season of Home and Away began airing on the Seven Network on 10 January 2005.
 The first introduction of year was Emily Perry as Eve Jacobsen.
-Issac Gorman arrived as Ryan Baker in March as did Sharni Vinson as Cassie Turner.
+Isaac Gorman arrived as Ryan Baker in March as did Sharni Vinson as Cassie Turner.
 Doug Scroope began playing Graham Walters in April.
 Ryan's mother, Amanda Vale, played by Holly Brisley debuted in June.
 Todd Lasance began playing Aden Jefferies in August and The Holden family consisting of widower Tony (Jon Sivewright) and his two sons Jack (Paul O'Brien) and Lucas (Rhys Wakefield) arrived in the same month.
 James Mitchell began playing Jonah Abraham and Linden Wilkinson joined the serial as Mumma Rose in November.